 I believe this to be a trait that is native to the cruiser as I haven’t seen it elsewhere in our travels, but what is the deal with precisely matching your travel partner?
 I'm not talking “Lordy Lordy Pete is 40” themed neon orange t-shirts on a certain night, I’m talking going out and purchasing matching … Continue reading Match-Matchy Cruise Attire.

 Here is a glimpse at some of the times that Henry took a little rest on a public floor.
 This is not a tantrum, nor is it associated with any strong emotion…just a little rest.
-In fact, as I write this in a cafe, there is a little girl about four laying on the ground, … Continue reading Toddler Tuesdays: Laying Down in Public.
+In fact, as I write this in a cafe, there is a little girl about four laying on the ground, … Continue reading Toddler Tuesdays: Lying Down in Public.

 Crowds!
 Rome is my all-time favourite city in the world, but it isn’t ideal with an active toddler if you're trying to see the main sights.
 In dense areas, strollers can be tricky because people crowd in shoulder to shoulder to get close to the attractions (we’ve also seen many a broke down stroller with … Continue reading Why We Rented a Hiking Backpack in Downtown Rome.